apollographql/apollo-server/docs/source/deployment/now.md

 description: Deploying your GraphQL server to Zeit Now
 ---

-`Now` is a service by Zeit that allows the deployment of an instance of Apollo Server, which provides a functional GraphQL endpoint.
+Now is a service by Zeit that allows the deployment of an instance of Apollo Server, which provides a functional GraphQL endpoint.

 ## Node.js Deployment

-Deployment to `now` for Node.js apps simply requires a `package.json` file to be present in your app directory.
+Deployment to Now for Node.js apps simply requires a `package.json` file to be present in your app directory.

 ```js
 {